webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/circleci.md

       - run: node node_modules/hint/dist/src/bin/hint.js ./ # ./ or the path where the files to test are.
 ```

-In this case, we need `nodejs` to be install in the image.
-For the built-in
+In this case, we need `nodejs` to be included in the Docker image.
+For the pre-built
-images in circleci, you just need to add `-node` to the image tag, if you are
+CircleCI images, you just need to add `-node` to the image tag.
+If you are
 using your own image, you need to update it to include `nodejs`.
 Once we have
-node in the image, we can install `hint` manually and run the scan.
+Node in the image, we can install `hint` manually and run the scan.

 As in the previous example, the default configuration will be `configuration-development`.

 ## Online

-### Webhint is in the package.json
+### For Node projects

-Run in your project.
+In your project, run:

 ```bash
 npm install hint --save--dev